Over the last month or so many readers took some time off on holidays.

 Figures from Australian Property Monitors show that the average time on the market for a property in the 6 months to December 2006 was 239 days at Queenscliff on Victoria’s popular Bellarine Peninsula and 206 days at Bowral in the NSW Southern Highlands.

-Most investors should be looking for properties with stability, not the volatility offered by holiday properties.
+Most investors should be looking for properties with stability, not the volatility offered by holiday homes.

 7. Tax implications

-When you buy a holiday home and rent it out, you must declare the income in your tax return.
+When buying a holiday home and rent it out, you must declare the income in your tax return.